ZhiliaoShi-1337/Snowflake-Proxy-Monitoring-Scripts/README.md

 # How to use the provided scripts

-1. Download the Repo to you're machine, where snowflake-proxy is installed.
+1. Download the Repo to you're machine, where snowflake-proxy is or will be installed.

-2. Change the mentioned strings for folders, where logs will be created.

-3. Create those log directories

-4. enter crontab -e to set the entries for the scripts - don't worry, it's just the path to the scripts

-5. install sysstat - it's needed to monitor the RAM usage via mpstat
+2. run bash deploy.sh

-6. if you don't already have opened the UDP-Portrange from 32768 to 60999, do this via ufw allow 32768:60999/udp - the snowflake log will then show "NAT type: unrestricted"
+3. if you don't already have opened the UDP-Portrange from 32768 to 60999, do this via ufw allow 32768:60999/udp - the snowflake log will then show "NAT type: unrestricted" in the snowflake.log

-7. restart you're server and hope, that everything is running
+4. restart you're server